-More than three centuries ago, the condemned women were locked in the chapel near to the mansion house in Humbie.
+More than three centuries ago, the condemned women were locked in the chapel near to the mansion house in Humbie, East Lothian.

-The ruined chapel, now a scheduled ancient monument, is included in the sale which also includes ten acres of grounds, the seven-bedroom mansion and historic tower house.
+The ruined chapel, now a scheduled ancient monument, comes with the with offers over £1.5m price tag, which also includes ten acres of grounds, the seven-bedroom mansion, and historic tower house.

 After “confessing” their sins at trials in North Berwick, one of which was attended by James VI, condemned women were kept in the chapel the night before their execution.